Helping You Recover Compensation for Your Injuries and Anguish After a Boat Accident that Wasn’t Your Fault

 Perhaps most revealing are the statistics surrounding life jacket usage.
 In 84 percent of fatal incidents, no life jacket was worn.
 Even the strongest of swimmers can become quickly overwhelmed after suffering an injury on the water.
 That’s why it’s so important to wear life jackets – or at least have them handy – when you’re boating.
 You never know when an emergency might strike, and going without a life jacket could be a fatal mistake.

 STATUTE OF LIMITATIONS (DEADLINES)

-In Virginia, there are strict deadlines for filing a personal injury lawsuit.
+In Virginia, there are strict deadlines for filing a boat accident lawsuit.
 In many cases, Virginia provides a two-year deadline, also known as a Statute of Limitations.
 However, sometimes special circumstances may apply that can alter that deadline.

 Once the statute of limitations has passed, you will never again be allowed to ask for compensation related to your accident and injuries.
 Consider contacting a Virginia personal injury lawyer as soon as possible to protect your right to compensation.

 For more than 35 years, Attorney Richard Serpe has helped injury victims seek the justice they deserve.
 He’s earned a reputation as a well-respected, hard-working attorney with a tenacious approach to every case he takes on.
 If you have been injured on the water, contact Richard Serpe to discuss your rights during a free consultation.